-Story by Barbara Angelakis
+Story and photos by Barbara and Manos Angelakis

 Few things are worth rising at 4 A.M. to see; perhaps a full Lunar Eclipse, or Halley’s Comet passing by every 75 years, or a hot air balloon ride over the fairy chimneys of Cappadocia... yeah that qualifies.

 Cappadocia is in the center of Turkish Anatolia - renowned for its unique landscape.